TomasHubelbauer/markright/readme.md

 MarkRight is inspired by the concept lab notebooks (lab notes), and later by the concept of computer science notebooks we see in data science today.

+## Development

+In development, use `npm test` (`node . watch features/feature-showcase`) to run the feature showcase example which also works as a features test harness.

+Use `./test.ps1` (`node . build` on each example in `examples`) to see if all examples still work as intended.
+This script is used by the GitHub Actions CI on each commit.

+### Versioning

+MarkRight is in WIP mode at the moment.
+The version is `0.0.0` and a release is cut for each commit which passes the CI tests.
+Once MarkRight reaches `1.0`, semantic versioning will be used instead and releases will be cut with each version change and will contain a proper changelog.

 ## Limitations